baeerf/baeerf/README.md

-## 👋 Hello!
-Welcome to my Github profile.
+## Welcome to my github profile, learn more about me
-### My name is Felipe Baer and my nickname is "Baer", because of my last name!

-## About me

 ### I'm Brazilian, I'm 16 years old and I started in the development area when I was 13 years old.
 ### I started on the backend and after 1 year I started on the frontend where I continue to this day.